-My friend and I actually chose to stay in Beyoglu rather than the touristy area of Sultanahmet, since we were told it’s the hip and cool place for nightlife.
-Needless to say, I was 100% unwilling to wear anything less than my abominable snowman suit upon exiting my apartment, effectively ruling out any nightlife excursions.
-However, Beyoglu is home to some of the cooler local places, such as Taksim Square, Istiklal Caddesi, Aya Triada, and local and international markets alike.
+My friend and I actually chose to stay in Beyoğlu rather than the touristy area of Sultanahmet, since we were told it’s the hip and cool place for nightlife.
+Needless to say, I was 100% unwilling to wear anything less than my abominable snowman suit upon exiting my Airbnb, effectively ruling out any nightlife excursions.
+That aside, Beyoğlu is home to some of the cooler local places, such as Taksim Square, Istiklal Caddesi, Aya Triada, and local and international markets alike.
 Our first day in Turkey was relatively mild, and we spent a lovely afternoon eating, shopping, and taking pictures in this area.

 2. Marvel over the Hagia Sofia

 The majority of the tourist attractions – including the Hagia Sofia – are located around an area called Sultanahmet Square.
 Normally I’m not one to tell you to follow the tourist attraction itinerary to a T, but the monuments and buildings of Istanbul are truly spectacular.
 The Hagia Sofia was once a basilica, then a mosque, and is now a museum.
 The size and architecture alone make it one of the most impressive buildings I’ve ever seen, and it is definitely worth waiting in line for.
 My friend and I waited in line during a snowstorm, so no excuses.
 Pssst, get your ticket ahead of time here.

 3. Stare in Awe at the Blue Mosque

 Guess what’s conveniently located directly across from the Hagia Sofia?
 That’s right…the Blue Mosque!
 The mosque is giant, with intricate architecture decorated with tiles, designs, and stained glass windows.
 For those of you who have visited mosques over the course of your lifetime, you’ll note that most are actually quite sparsely decorated on the inside.
-But the Blue Mosque is unique in size, architecture, and interior décor – and the sight is not to be missed!
+But the Blue Mosque is unique in size, architecture, and interior décor – and it is not to be missed!
 Since it’s still a functional place of worship, bear in mind that wearing appropriate clothes is a must…not that this was an issue in February.
 Note: if you want the historical lowdown on the Blue Mosque and Hagia Sofia, consider booking a guide as part of a small group tour.

 4. Explore the Basilica Cistern

 I wouldn’t necessarily label the Basilica as a must-visit in Istanbul in the winter (it’s a bit chilly and damp), but it is definitely a cool site.
 It’s the largest of the hundreds of ancient cisterns located in Istanbul, with rows of old columns.
 A couple of the column bases actually have Medusa’s face on them!
-Apparently the cistern was a water filtration system for the palace at one point, and has been in a bunch of movies.
+The cistern was a water filtration system for the palace at one point and has been in a bunch of movies.
 Either way, it’s a really interesting example of ancient infrastructure.